786-go/Project-One/README.md

 1. Open the website URL
 2. Enter the name of a movie
-3. click the search button
+3. Click the search button

 ## Usage